lindbrook/cholera/README.md

-[computing Voronoi diagrams with geographic data](https://github.com/lindbrook/cholera/blob/master/docs/notes/latlongVoronoi.md) describes my working solution for computing Voronoi diagrams with geographic data.
+[computing Voronoi diagrams with geographic data](https://github.com/lindbrook/cholera/blob/master/docs/notes/latlongVoronoi.md) describes the problems and a working solution for computing Voronoi diagrams with data that use latitude and longitude.

 [references](https://github.com/lindbrook/cholera/blob/master/docs/notes/references.md)
 is an informal list of articles and books about cholera, John Snow and